adrienchaton/Oneshot_Drum_Classification/README.md

   * OpenL3 audio encoder + Deep Neural Decision Forests classifier (reference implementation in https://github.com/darth-c0d3r/deep-neural-decision-forests)
   * ... other ideas for transfer learning and unsupervised learning **(?)**

-* Experiment on variable length classification (e.g. 1-3 sec. samples, RNN between embedding and classifier networks)
+* Experiment on variable length classification (e.g. 1-3 sec. samples, by either averaging embeddings or RNN between embedding and classifier networks)

 * Feedback Loop **(?)** Curate a larger dataset with high confidence and train again the classifiers